ambv/flake8-bugbear/README.rst

 **B903**: Use ``collections.namedtuple`` (or ``typing.NamedTuple``) for
 data classes that only set attributes in an ``__init__`` method, and do nothing else.
-If the attributes should be immutable, define the attributes in ``__slots__`` to save per-instance memory and to prevent accidentally creating additional attributes on instances.
+If the attributes should be mutable, define the attributes in ``__slots__`` to save per-instance memory and to prevent accidentally creating additional attributes on instances.